core-wg/oscore/draft-ietf-core-object-security.md

 ### Class U Options {#class-u}

-Options in Class U have outer values and are used to support forward proxy operations.
+Options in Class U have outer values and are used to support proxy operations.
 Unless otherwise specified, the sending endpoint SHALL encode the Class U options in the options part of the OSCOAP message as described in {{options-in-protected}}.

 #### Uri-Host, Uri-Port, and Proxy-Scheme